OutSystems/AzureARMTemplates/README.md

 ## Existing Database Server

-Use this group of templates if you want to deploy OutSystems on an existing virtual network (VNET) and existing database server.
+Use this group of templates if you want to deploy OutSystems with an existing database server.

 Please make sure that the virtual network has network connectivity to the database server before starting the deployment.